olivertomic/hoggorm/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the hoggorm documentation
+Welcome to the Hoggorm documentation
 ====================================

 .. image:: serpiente-00-300px.png